tessaleejohnson/ITEMS-Longitudinal/README.md

-This guided example is a component of the NCEM Instructional Topics in Educational Measurement Series (ITEMS) module for learning longitudinal data analysis in R.
+This guided example is a component of the NCME Instructional Topics in Educational Measurement Series (ITEMS) module for learning longitudinal data analysis in R.

 Module:
 [Longitudinal Data Analysis, Digital Module 16](https://ncme.elevate.commpartners.com/products/digital-module-16-longitudinal-data-analysis)